 This is how OATHS works.
 Our first task is identifying homeless students.
 We have no direct way to find out which students are homeless, so OATHS partners with local school districts, state and local agencies, and homeless shelters to identify them.
 We are fully aware of the need to protect the privacy of homeless students and do not use their names, information, or photographs without the written consent of the students and their parents.
 Once the homeless students are identified, they are given our application forms either by their counselor, their shelter, or by going to our website and either downloading the form or applying online.
 The applications are then submitted to OATHS and the requests are filled as soon as possible.
 Sometimes we deliver the items to the school counselors and shelters, and sometimes we get to deliver the items directly to the homeless students.
 These have been the most rewarding moments of all because of the joy and appreciation expressed by the students we help.

-In our first three years, OATHS provided over 1,000 students from over fifty different schools with the following items to help them be more successful in school:
+In our first five years, OATHS provided over 2,000 students from over 60 different schools with the following items to help them be more successful in school:

 Computers, backpacks, calculators, printers, books, thumb drives, musical instruments, basketballs, footballs, yearbooks, clothing, bicycles, helmets, caps and gowns, school supplies, choir uniforms, soccer balls, tennis rackets, MP3 Players, cameras, art supplies, car tires, umbrellas, tap shoes, rain boots, jeans, haircuts, educational toys and games, basketball shoes, football shoes, wrestling singlets, prom tickets, and passes to the Boise Art Museum, Discovery Center of Idaho, Basque Museum and Cultural Center, Idaho State Historical Museum, Idaho Black History Museum, Old Penitentiary Site, and Zoo Boise.
 We have also provided funds so that homeless students could take art and digital media classes, play Optimist football, attend academic and athletic camps, go to their high school prom, and take Driver’s Education.
 In addition OATHS has partnered with the Treasure Valley YMCA to provide a tutoring program and free memberships for local homeless students.